onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 You serve truth by reporting your experience as unbiased a spossible

 We need to implement “the word” for people if we want them to keep it (their word)

-Onoy an “other” would mislead.
+Only an “other” would mislead.
 Only a misaligned other would distort the truth.
 Find the other that distorts the truth the least.

 The depth of consciousness is the depth (up and down) of the light cone it cares about.